Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

-For fibered Dehn filling, we must add the some conditions.
-In \cite{D_MSJ} we introduced a technical property suited to our aims: a Dehn filling satisfies \define{$\alpha$-certification} for a peripheral structure of loxodromic cyclic subgroups if for each subgroup $C$ in this peripheral structure, the centraliser of the image of $C$ in the quotient is equal to the image of the centraliser of $C$.
-By \cite[Lemma 2.12]{D_MSJ}, sufficiently deep Dehn fillings, with kernel in the fiber, satisfy the $\alpha$-certification for the peripheral structure $\calP_\calZ(w)$.
+For fibered Dehn fillings, we must introduce some conditions and find Dehn fillings that satisfy them.
+In particular we introduce the $\alpha$-certification of Dehn fillings, already used in \cite{D_MSJ}, that will permit, first the use of \cite[Prop.
+2.4]{D_MSJ} (that we can collect a list of automorphisms for which the images of edge groups through Dehn fillings is well-behaved), and later, to prove Proposition \ref{prop;output_controlled_in_vertices} (through Lemma \ref{lem;216}) that collects a list of so-called fibre-controlled automorphisms (see the definition before the said Proposition).

-We call a Dehn filling $\overline{G_w}^{(m,f)}$ a \define{resolving Dehn filling} if all the following conditions are fulfilled: \begin{itemize} \item The kernel is a subgroup of the fiber, \item the quotient is hyperbolic and rigid (in the sense that is has no elementary splitting and it is not a virtual surface group), \item \define{the peripheral quotients inject}, i.e. the peripheral subgroups that are transverse to $\calP(w)$ map injectively, \item and the Dehn filling is $\alpha$-certified. \end{itemize}
+We call a Dehn filling $\overline{G_w}^{(m,f)}$ a \define{resolving Dehn filling} if all the following conditions are fulfilled: \begin{itemize} \item the quotient is hyperbolic and rigid (in the sense that it has no elementary splitting and it is not a virtual surface group), and for any $P_i$ in $\calP(w)$, its image in $\overline{G_w}^{(m,f)}$ is naturally isomorphic to $P_i/N_i^{m,f}$, \item and the Dehn filling is $\alpha$-certified as defined in \cite{D_MSJ}, that is: for each (cyclic) subgroup $C$ in $\calE_\calZ(w)$, the centraliser of the image of $C$ in the quotient is equal to the image of the centraliser of $C$. \end{itemize}